Palmer Island Lighthouse in Massachusetts: Keeper Loses Wife During New England’s Worst Hurricane in 1938

 Enjoy a 10% discount on the hardcover version.
 Printed and distributed by IngramSpark.

-My 300-page book, Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts, provides memorable human interest stories from each of the 92 lighthouses, including the story about the Native Americans rescuing survivors of the City of Columbus mentioned above.
-You can explore plenty of indoor and outdoor coastal attractions, including whale-watching excursions, lighthouse tours, windjammer sailing tours and adventures, unique parks and museums, and even lighthouses where you can stay overnight.
+Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts.
+This 300-page book provides memorable human interest stories from each of the 92 lighthouses, including an abbreviated version of the Hurricane of 1938 in Rhode Island.
+You can explore plenty of indoor and outdoor coastal attractions, including whale-watching excursions, lighthouse tours, windjammer sailing tours, parks, museums, and even lighthouses where you can stay overnight.
 You’ll also find plenty of stories of hauntings around lighthouses.

-There are over 50 other stories in my book New England Lighthouses: Famous Shipwrecks, Rescues & Other Tales.
+Over 50 stories in New England Lighthouses: Famous Shipwrecks, Rescues & Other Tales.
 This image-rich book also contains vintage images provided by the Coast Guard and various organizations and paintings by six famous artists of the Coast Guard.

 Copyright © Allan Wood Photography; do not reproduce without permission.
 All rights reserved.